Frequently asked questions

 - Will I continue to get assistance on my flight?

 Yes.
-To get assistance at the airport you need to book through your airline, so they will be aware of your needs.
+To get assistance on the aircraft you need to book through your airline, so they will be aware of your needs.
 Your assistance will continue for as long as you need it on your journey.

 - Is there any help I can get when I travel to the airport?